tiero - Fotolia

 Flexibility.
 Both scale-out SDS architectures are designed from the ground up for x86 servers.
 Some can be implemented as software on hardware certified by the vendor while others are bundled with server hardware.
 They are not designed to be VSAs and typically are intended for secondary or non-mission critical applications.

-Many scale-out object or file SDS products can act as HDFS storage for Hadoop implementations.
+Many scale-out object or file SDS products can act as Hadoop Distributed File System (HDFS) storage.
 That can significantly lower the cost of HDFS storage by reducing the number of mirrored copies required and allowing re-purposing NFS or SMB data.

 Scalability and performance.
 Scaling is multi-dimensional: each node can be scaled individually and generally the cluster itself can add nodes for capacity or performance.
 Performance for both will never approach that of high-performance block storage.